sasjs/server.sasjs.io/docs/auth.md

 Behind the scenes, the following flow will occur:

-1. SASjs Server Frontend will direct the user to `/SASLogon/oauth/authorize` with the configured CLIENT_ID
+1. `/SASjsLogon` page will request the CLIENT_ID from `/SASjsApi/auth/viyaclientid` (unsecured endpoint)
+2. The user is redirected to `/SASLogon/oauth/authorize?response_type=code&client_id=${CLIENT_ID}`
+3. Following authentication, the frontend will pass the AUTH_CODE to backend
-2. Following authentication, the Backend will send the CLIENT_ID, CLIENT_SECRET and AUTH_CODE (invisible to the user / dev tools) to the `/SASLogon/oauth/token` endpoint, receiving the ACCESS_TOKEN and REFRESH_TOKEN in response
+4. Backend will send CLIENT_ID, CLIENT_SECRET and AUTH_CODE to `/SASLogon/oauth/token`, receiving the ACCESS_TOKEN and REFRESH_TOKEN in response
-3. The ACCESS_TOKEN is sent to the Frontend for local storage, and the REFRESH_TOKEN is discarded.
-No user tokens are stored at Backend.
+5. The ACCESS_TOKEN and REFRESH_TOKEN are stored (securely) in a JWT, and associated with a SASjs SESSION_ID
+6. The SESSION_ID is returned to `/SASjsLogon` and stored in a cookie
-4. Subsequent requests by the Frontend, or API clients, will make use of the ACCESS_TOKEN (until expiry).
+7. Subsequent requests by the Frontend, or API clients, will make use of the SASjs Session ID (until expiry).
+8. If the ACCESS_TOKEN expires, the backend will refresh it automatically using the REFRESH_TOKEN.

 The following diagram illustrates:

 ![viya flow](draw.io/viyaflow.svg)

-## Oauth0
+## Auth0

-Oauth0 is a third party authentication provider, which supports all major authentication methods - such as SAML, SSO, LDAP, Social Media, etc etc.
+Auth0 is a third party authentication provider, which supports all major authentication methods - such as SAML, SSO, LDAP, Social Logins, etc etc.

 ## Username / Password
 This authentication mode is recommended for Desktop Apps (running SAS locally), or - for server deploys - where there is no Viya, no internet acecss, or no appetite for Oauth0.